PrologNexus/bp/README.md

 > [1] STERLING, Leon; SHAPIRO, Ehud Y. The art of Prolog: advanced programming techniques.
 MIT press, 1994.
 > [2] KOGGE, Peter M. The architecture of symbolic computers.
 McGraw-Hill, Inc., 1990.

+Full text of the bachelor thesis (in english) can be found at https://dspace.cvut.cz/handle/10467/116064.

 # Building
 Standard CMake toolchain is used.
 For compilation, use:
 ```